g-i-wilson/gabrielwilson3.github.io/README.md

 # CanoeDB
-#### A simple NoSQL database on the front-end; just a directory of CSV files on the back-end.
+#### A simple NoSQL database on the front-end, and just a directory of CSV files on the back-end.

 * **Relational:** CSV files become tables with relationships to other tables